Moskus/hspi_CsharpSample/README.md

 The plugin is based on the samples from HomeSeer Tech, but  comments are added from the SDK and online help (and links to it so that it's easier accessible).

+** Remember to sett Plattform to x86 or set Platform target to Prefer 32-bit ** Go into properties for hspi_CsharpSample (mark the project in the solution explorer and hit ALT+ENTER or right click the project and select Properties from the popup menu

 **FAQ below.**

 **Q**: "What does this plugin do?"